Types

 Whether the column is nullable, meaning whether it accepts a null value.

-This query returns the individual records of a Data Pool with the convenience of built-in pagination, filtering, and sorting.
+Returns the individual records of a Data Pool with the convenience of built-in pagination, filtering, and sorting.

 Arguments